Heckel Bocal Markings:

 a Basic Summary of What the Markings Mean.

-We've compiled these charts from the original specifications published in German by Heckel:
+We've done our best to compile charts from the original specifications published in German by Heckel

-The following letters are modifiers for the above bore types
+These letters are modifiers for the letters listed above

-The alloy or type of metal used to make the body
+The alloy or type of metal used in plating the body

 If you got to this page from another site, or an email, Click Here to get to our main web site.